When most people think of calling it quits on a career, they immediately think of a move to Florida.

 Finally, we took the average rank across these criteria.
-The place, in this case New Britain, with the lowest average rank was crowned the best of the best, a place for you to start your second careers.
+The place, in this case Windsor Locks, with the lowest average rank was crowned the best of the best, a place for you to start your second careers.

 Distance to Closest Airport: 24 miles

 More on Torrington: Homes For Sale | Data

 Torrington was first settled in 1735 by Ebenezer Lyman, Jr., of Durham, Connecticut.
 Its early settlers resided on the hills west of the Naugatuck River where the first school, church, store, and tavern were constructed.
 Later, the eastern hill known as Torringford was settled, as it provided the best farmland.
 Torrington was given permission to organize a government and incorporate as a town in October 1740.